 What types of customers have you worked with?

-A. Construction is a seasonal business.
+Construction is a seasonal business.
 In the spring and summer clients are looking for decks, sunrooms and large additions.
 The fall tends to be more interior work as customers contemplate expanding their living space in preparation for another New England Winter, such as a master suite, kitchen renovation, a great room or a finished basement.
 The winter tends to be a season to minimize damage - roof repairs / gutters, etc.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Get several estimates, at least 3.
+Get several estimates, at least 3.
 Ask questions about the materials they will use.
 Who exactly will be doing the work and in what areas will subcontractors be used?
 How long will the project last?
 What are the common occurrences that add time to a project (the discovery of bug damage for instance)?
 Ask to view some of their previous work via a website or by speaking to a previous customer directly.